tzeikob/replica/README.md

 ## What is the Replica?

-Replica is just a docker image running a MongoDB Server ready for you to setup replica set clusters, for trivial and development purposes only.
-It's purpose is to speed your workflow up and save you from the hassle of installing and setting it up from scratch.
-Each container is capable of running as a `mongod` daemon in `standalone` mode, in `config` mode or in `router` mode in the case of a sharded cluster.
+Replica is just a docker image running a MongoDB Server ready for you to setup standalone servers and replica set clusters, for trivial and development purposes only.
+It's purpose is to speed your workflow up and save you from the hassle to install and setup everything from scratch.
+The container is capable of running as a `mongod` daemon in `standalone` mode, in `config` mode or in `router` (mongos) mode in the case of a sharded cluster.

 ## How to use this image